 - 68% of Americans are more conscious of packaging materials and design than they were just five years ago

 - Packaging was credited by 76% of the respondents as affecting the perception they had of the retailer

 - Providing a dud of a delivery is going to come back to bite a retailer - 50% of online shoppers said they receive packages in poor condition

-- When things are bad, 70% consider shopping elsewhere and eight percent cut the cord completely
+- When things are bad, 70% consider shopping elsewhere and 8% cut the cord completely

 With this kind of customer attrition on the line, it’s clear that packaging is the Last Moment of Truth for retailers.
 It’s a make-or-break moment that turns shoppers into blissful repeat buyers or disgruntled former ones.
 But what exactly does it take to offer a “good enough” customer experience once the package has been delivered?

 To answer that, it’s important to understand how the table stakes have changed.

 Years ago, online shoppers had much lower expectations.
 The ideal outcome was for a product to be delivered on time and undamaged.
 Now, an online shopping experience must include free shipping, on-time arrival, products in perfect condition, a right-size box or mailer, and environmentally friendly or waste-free ecommerce packaging materials.
 This may seem like a lot but it’s not.
 This is, in fact, the least a retailer can do.

 The package that lands on a shopper’s doorstep is the last interaction and impression a shopper will have with the company that sold the product.
 The feelings emitted when an online shopper opens the package and connects with the contents inside are one of the most important parts of the e-commerce customer experience.
 And the outcome of that interaction will likely affect future purchases.

 The goal of the unboxing experience is for shoppers to experience similar stimuli to what they would encounter inside the physical store.
 Personalized messages and tactile, decorated packaging materials that represent the brand can expand the reach and impact of the brand on the consumer.